Capstone-LOL/YOLOv5_NCNN/README.md

 ## :rocket: If it helps you, click a star! :star: ##

-### Ncnn deployment on mobile,support:YOLOv5s,YOLOv4-tiny,MobileNetV2-YOLOv3-nano,Simple-Pose,Yolact,ChineseOCR-lite,ENet and Landmark106 on camera.
+### Ncnn deployment on mobile,support:YOLOv5s,YOLOv4-tiny,MobileNetV2-YOLOv3-nano,Simple-Pose,Yolact,ChineseOCR-lite,ENet,Landmark106 and DBFace on camera.

 ## iOS:
 - Xcode 11.5